AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Associate Vice President for Academic Success and Dean of University College; senior reviewer of this PPS
+Vice Provost for Academic Success; senior reviewer of this PPS